Shohei Ohtani: 2016: Japan Series champion, PL MVP

-He finished the year at .322/.416/.588 with 22 home runs in 382 plate appearances on offense and a 10–4 record and 1.86 ERA on the mound with 174 strikeouts in 140 innings.
+He finished the year at .322/.416/.588 with 22 home runs in 382 plate appearances on offense and a 10–4 record and a 1.86 ERA on the mound with 174 strikeouts in 140 innings.
 He tied for 8th in the PL in wins and was third in strikeouts (behind Norimoto and Kodai Senga).

-He led Nippon Ham to the 2016 Japan Series, but lost the opener to the Hiroshima Carp; he fanned 11 in 6 innings but allowed 3 runs, two on a homer by Brad Eldred and one on a steal of home by Seiya Suzuki.
+He led Nippon Ham to the 2016 Japan Series, but lost the opener to the Hiroshima Carp; he struck out 11 in 6 innings but allowed 3 runs, two on a homer by Brad Eldred and one on a steal of home by Seiya Suzuki.
 Down 2 games to 0, he came up big as the DH in Game 3, getting three hits, a run, and an RBI.
 In the bottom of the 10th, he singled off Daichi Osera score Nishikawa with the winner; Nippon Ham would take the next three games to win their second Japan Series title.
 Teammate Brandon Laird would win the Series MVP.
 Ohtani hit .375/.412/.625 with four doubles, doing more on offense than on the mound for the Series.

 He made the Best Nine as the top pitcher and top DH in the PL.
 He became the first player to receive the awards as both a pitcher and a hitter.
 He topped four-time Cuban MVP Alfredo Despaigne easily at DH (190 votes to 47; three others combined for eight votes) but the vote at pitcher was closer (he had 111 of 245 votes, Ishikawa 69 and Tsuyoshi Wada 61).
 He was the runaway winner of the 2016 Pacific League Most Valuable Player Award, getting 253 of 254 first-place votes (Naoki Miyanishi got the other one) and one second-place vote.
 He had 1,268 vote points, to 298 for runner-up Laird.

-2017
+2017: Final season in the NPB

 In 2017, he played in 65 games, hitting .332 with eight homers and 31 RBIs while posting a 3–2 record, a 3.20 ERA, and 29 strikeouts as a pitcher.
-In September, it was revealed that Ohtani would ask to be posted at the end of the season in order to play in Major League Baseball in 2018.
+In September, it was revealed that Ohtani would ask to be posted at the end of the season to play in Major League Baseball in 2018.
 However, before that could happen, he had surgery on his right ankle in early October.
-The injury had originally occurred in the 2016 Japan Series, and had cost him a chance to play in the 2017 World Baseball Classic in addition to restricting his playing time during the season.
+The injury had originally occurred in the 2016 Japan Series and had cost him a chance to play in the 2017 World Baseball Classic in addition to restricting his playing time during the season.
 On November 21, 2017, MLB and NPB came to a posting agreement for Ohtani.

 Because he was under 25 years old, Ohtani was subjected to international signing rules.
 This capped his bonus at $3.557 million and limited him to a rookie salary scale, while the signing team also had to pay a $20 million posting fee to the Fighters.
 Ohtani narrowed his finalists to seven teams, signing with the Angels for a $2.315 million bonus.